-Benefits provided to students and children under age six who receive SNAP are 100% federally funded by the U.S. Department of Agriculture (USDA) Food and Nutrition Services (FNS).
-Benefits provided to children under age of six who receive FAP benefits are 100% state funded.
+Benefits provided to qualifying students and children who receive SNAP are 100% federally funded by the U.S. Department of Agriculture (USDA) Food and Nutrition Services (FNS).
+Benefits provided to qualifying children who receive FAP benefits are 100% state funded.

-Children who have lost access to free and reduced price meal programs due to COVID-19 related school and childcare closures.
+Children who lost access to free and reducedprice meal programs due to COVID-19 related school and childcare closures.